grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 She consulted with Hemi at the navigation table.
 "How much distance have we gained from the fuckers?"

 "We have been drifting for a bit more than an hour.
-The current appears to be 2 knots or so -- so we are maybe a bit more than 2 nautical miles from them," said Hemi.
+The current appears to be two knots or so -- so we are maybe a bit more than two nautical miles from them," said Hemi.

 "That's not very fucking much to play with.
 Do you think we can start the bilge pumps without them hearing?"